xfrocks/bdApi/docs/api.markdown

 ### Resource ordering
 For API method with list of resources, the resources can be ordered differently with the parameter `order`.
 List of supported orders will be specified for each method.
 The default order will always be `natural`.
 Most of the time, the natural order is the order of which each resource is added to the system (resource id for example).

+### Encryption
+For sensitive information like password, encryption can be used to increase data security.
+For all encryption with key support, the `client_secret` will be used as the key.
+List of supported encryptions:

+ * `aes128`: AES 128 bit encryption (mode: ECB, padding: PKCS5Padding).
+Because of algorithm limitation, the binary md5 hash of key will be used instead of the key itself.

 ## Categories

 ### GET `/categories`